The CIMA Professional Qualification

 Structure of the CIMA Syllabus

-The CIMA Syllabus comprises nine subjects that are organised in three pillars and three levels.
+The CIMA Syllabus comprises nine subjects that are organised into three pillars and three levels.

 The Pillars

 The three pillars represent specific areas of knowledge.
-The content of each pillar develops as students move up the qualification.
+The content of each pillar develops as students move up the qualification ladder.
 The three pillars are interlinked to provide a coherent body of knowledge that will equip successful students with the competencies they require.
-The three pillars are Enterprise, Performance, and Financial.
+The three pillars are enterprise, performance, and financial.

 The Levels